Show All Answers

-Kansas is in Phase 2 for vaccinations, which includes persons aged 65+, congregate settings, high-contact critical workers and unvaccinated Kansans from Phase 1.
+Kansas is in Phase 5 for vaccinations, which includes all persons aged 16+ and unvaccinated persons from previous phases.
+Vaccine availability is dependent on federal vaccine supply.
 Learn more about availability and timelines.

 Please remain patient as the federal vaccine supply is low.
 The decision to move to a new vaccination phase at the state level will be announced through multiple channels, including this website, KansasVaccine.gov, as well as the Governor’s press releases and local media outlets.